Preparing for a Health InspectionLast updated on 1/12/2021

 After the restaurant health inspection is completed, your operation will be given a score.
 If you were following the inspector during your inspection, your score should not come as a surprise.
 In order to understand your score and its effect on your business, you should learn about the restaurant scoring systems.
 Once you understand your score, you can begin to fix any possible violations.

 There are two main restaurant grading systems: points-based systems and letter grade systems.
 Which system is used depends on the local or state health department that is conducting the inspection.
-Violations are categorized as critical and non-critical or as high-risk and low-risk depending on the department.
+Health violations in restaurants are categorized as critical and non-critical or as high-risk and low-risk depending on the department.

 Points-based systems are usually scored on a 100 point scale.
-Health inspectors determine the score by the number and severity of the violations.
+Health inspectors determine your food inspection score by the number and severity of the violations.

 May have one high-risk violation